FlowFuse/website/src/handbook/index.md

 # FlowFuse Handbook

 This handbook contains all the information about how FlowFuse is run.
-It's a living set of documents - they will evolve with time and expand as we learn and discover new things.
+It's a living set of documents - collectively we'll [iterate](https://flowfuse.com/handbook/company/values/#%F0%9F%94%81-iterative-improvement) on it as we learn and discover new things.

 Whilst instinctively we want to be open in all we do, there will inevitably be content that is [not appropriate to make public][data-class].
 That content is not